Transhood: Production

-The film was shot in parts of Kansas and Missouri, United States.
+The film was filmed between 2014 and 2019 in the Kansas City area.
+The project was conceived as a feature-length documentary, although Liese initially considered development offers to produce it as a TV series.
+In an interview with The Guardian, Liese stated that "We want this to be about kids growing up in the midwest who happen to be transgender, and not about transgender kids."

 Release

-The film was released on HBO on November 12, 2020.
+The film was released on HBO on 12 November 2020.
+It was among the films shown at the 25th Kansas City FilmFest in April 2021, which was held virtually due to the COVID-19 pandemic.

 Reception

-Guy Lodge of Variety reviewed the film positively, stating that "Transhood maintains an artful bifocal perspective, capturing both youthful impatience and parental whiplash as it tracks the physical and emotional development of four trans children over the course of five years."
-Michael M. Weinstein of the Los Angeles Review of Books also reviewed the film positively, stating that "If there is one thing Transhood makes clear, it's that trans children are always already listening.
+Guy Lodge, writing for Variety, reviewed the film positively, stating that "Transhood maintains an artful bifocal perspective, capturing both youthful impatience and parental whiplash as it tracks the physical and emotional development of four trans children over the course of five years."
+Robyn Bahr in The Hollywood Reporter called the film a "gentle and absorbing HBO documentary" whose cinema verité style "forgoes contextualizing the culture wars and instead lets [the] subjects speak for themselves."
+Michael M. Weinstein of the Los Angeles Review of Books reviewed the film positively, stating that "If there is one thing Transhood makes clear, it's that trans children are always already listening.
 Now, the onus is on us to hear them out."
-Aisle Seat's Mike McGranaghan scored the film 3.5/4 stars, saying that "the level of intimacy is what makes the film special."
+Aisle Seat's Mike McGranaghan scored the film 3.5/4 stars, stating that "the level of intimacy is what makes the film special."

-Kyle Turner of The New York Times gave a negative review of the film, stating that "With so much ground to cover, the scenes' shortness can feel unsatisfying and even occasionally facile."
+Kyle Turner of The New York Times gave the film a negative review, stating that "with so much ground to cover, the scenes' shortness can feel unsatisfying and even occasionally facile," and comparing the film unfavorably to 2014's Boyhood.